codingforeveryone/READMEs/JavaScript/JavaScript_Limitations.md

 Accessing databases, in particular backend databases, is a problem without the help of a server side script like Ajax which performs the database access.

-For example if a user was to select an item in a dropdown list, which is implemented by JavaScript and these items are in a database.
+One example would be a user wanting to select an item in a dropdown list, which is implemented by JavaScript and these items are in a database.
 A function could be used to show the dropdown details.
 This function would do the following.
 1. Check if item is selected.
 2. Create an XMLHttpRequest object.
 3. Create the function to be executed when the server response is ready.